MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

     organization without having to license each end user.
 This plan starts at
     \$500/month for 5 flows.

-More details can be found in [Microsoft PowerApps and Flow Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)
+More details can be found in [Microsoft PowerApps and Microsoft Flow Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130)

 ### Is non-profit, government, and academic pricing available?